BeyondMelee/BeyondMelee.github.io/collections/_characters/mario.md

 KBG 80 > 75

-  - IASA 35 -> 25
+IASA 35 -> 25

-Dash attack reworked... again
+### Dash attack:

+Reworked

-FSM'd the beginning to allow for more of a speed boost.
+Sped up beginning to allow for more of a speed boost.
 Retains vanilla startup.

-Strong Dash Attack
+Strong Dash Attack:

-Shifted hitbox bones from butt to legs (1 > 55/54)
+Shifted hitboxes from butt to legs

-Size 900 > 800
+Size: 900 > 800

-ID 0

-X & Y offset: 0

-Z offset: 300 (moved it a little further down his leg)

-Damage 8 > 9
+Damage: 8 > 9

-BKB 70 > 50
+BKB: 70 > 50

-KBG 30 > 75
+KBG: 30 > 75

-Angle changed from 110 > 97
+Angle: 110 > 97

-ID 1

-Size 600 > 700

-X offset: -50

-Y & Z offset: 0
+Weak Dash attack:

-Weak Dash attack (2 active frames removed)
+2 active frames removed

-Shifted hitbox bones from butt to legs (1 > 55/54)
+Shifted hitbox bones from butt to legs

-ID 0 Size 800 > 600

-X offset: -150

-Z offset: 150

-Y offset: 0

 Damage from 7 > 8